HL7/davinci-pas/input/pagecontent/specification.md

 After review, Maryland Capital approves the referral and responds.

 #### Prior Authorization Inquiries
 The [prior authorization inquiry operation](OperationDefinition-Claim-inquiry.html) allows for inquiries about prior authorization submissions.
-This inquiry can be used for pollling for pended authorization responses (see below), for other systems checking the status of a request (see below), and for generic inquiries.
+This inquiry can be used for polling for pended authorization responses (see below), for other systems checking the status of a request (see below), and for generic inquiries.

 The parameter to the inquiry operation is a [PAS Inquiry Request Bundle](StructureDefinition-profile-pas-inquiry-request-bundle.html) which has a [Claim Inquiry profile instance](StructureDefinition-profile-claim-inquiry.html) as well as any referenced resources if needed.
 The operation is basically a query-by-example where the incoming Claim resource provides elements that will match existing prior authorizations.
 Any authorizations that match the incoming resource elements will be returned by the operation.

-NOTE: There must contain a requestion provider organization, a payer organization, and a patient for the inquiry, therefore, no Global Inquiries are allowed.
-There will be also be no inquiries based on the Healthcare Services Review Request Date.
+NOTE: The inquiry operation must contain a requesting provider organization, a payer organization, and a patient for the inquiry.
+The operation does not allow inquiries that do not identify a specific patient such as an inquiry for all prior authorization requests submitted on a specific date.

 The information in the Bundle is mapped to a 278 Health Care Services Review Information - Inquiry transaction.
 The 278 Health Care Services Review Information - Response is then mapped to a [PAS Inquiry Response Bundle](StructureDefinition-profile-pas-inquiry-response-bundle) with the results of the inquiry contained in the Bundle.